Europe moves to safeguard interests in Iran after U.S. pullout

 “Do we accept the vassalization of Europe in commercial matters?
 The answer is no.”

-In Berlin, Economy Minister Peter Altmaier said Germany was ready to give help to its affected firms, including legal advice, to continue doing business in Iran.
+Both he and Germany’s finance minister Olaf Scholz had spoken to their U.S. counterpart Steven Mnuchin, urging him to consider exemptions or delays for companies already present in the country.

 Le Maire said he was seeking concrete exemptions for countries already present in Iran, including Renault, Total, Sanofi, Danone and Peugeot.
+Scholz had also asked for concrete measures to help German companies, Handelsblatt newspaper reported.

 The 2015 agreement between major powers and Iran set limits on its nuclear activities in exchange for the lifting of sanctions.
 Europeans fear a collapse of the deal could intensify conflicts in the Middle East.